dadamczykk/Differential-Equations-Algorithms/README.md

 # Projects for Differential and difference equations course at AGH UST

+Projects were written in Polish, as it was the language of instruction during the course.

 ## First project
 Solution of first order differential equation using following methods: